 Washingtonians take pride in their mobility and adaptability.
 It seems as if most people here are from somewhere else, brought to the nation's capital by jobs in the government, one of the related industries or in the military.
 Maybe that's why it's so easy to get to know people in this company town.

-There's brass at the Pentagon, but it's the buff young marines who run laps near the Navy Yard barracks (in tight, very brief shorts) you'll want to polish.
+There's brass at the Pentagon, but it's the buff young marines running laps near the Navy Yard barracks (in tight, very brief shorts) you'll want to polish.
 Perhaps you'll find one of them in the dark corners at the Eagle, or amid the crush of shirtless hunks at the Green Lantern.
-Used to be you could ask, not tell - but there have been a few changes in these past 20 years!
+Used to be you could ask, not tell - but there have been some changes these past 20 years!

 Washington is an easy city to navigate, divided into Northeast, Northwest, Southeast and Southwest quadrants.
 The Capitol building is at the center, and streets spread out in a grid pattern.
 Avenues named for the states cut through at angles.